timblair/cv/README.md

 ## Work History

-#### Global Personals (2008–present)
+#### Venntro (2008–present)

-Over the last decade — incorporating roles at both Global Personals (GP) and Rawnet — I have built and scaled a multitenant white-label online dating platform that currently supports 14,500 sites across 4 continents, with revenues of £50m/year, and a new user signing up every 3.5 seconds.
+Over the last decade — incorporating roles at both Venntro and Rawnet — I have built and scaled a multitenant white-label online dating platform that currently supports 14,500 sites across 4 continents, with revenues of £50m/year, and a new user signing up every 3.5 seconds.

-The core business of GP is the WLD platform.
+The core business of Venntro is the WLD platform.
 I wrote the first lines of code for the platform, and have been overseeing the platform's growth ever since.
-My role at GP has changed over the years, but I've always led the platform architecture, and play a lead role in the management of the development department (currently 45 people).
+My role at Venntro has changed over the years, but I've always led the platform architecture, and play a lead role in the management of the development department (currently 45 people).

-In addition to development-related activities, I have worked at a senior management level throughout my time at GP, constantly liaising with other departments and senior managers in terms of planning company strategy and direction.
+In addition to development-related activities, I have worked at a senior management level throughout my time at Venntro, constantly liaising with other departments and senior managers in terms of planning company strategy and direction.

-###### Platform Architect (2012–present)
+##### Platform Architect (2012–present)

 * Longer-term planning for the WLD platform, including involvement at Board level in defining and agreeing the changes required and the business